U.S. Copyright Office

 course of maintenance or repair.

-Title IV, entitled "Miscellaneous Provisions," clarifies the
+Title IV, entitled "Miscellaneous Provisions,"

 continuing policy role of the Copyright Office; extends the exemption